Best Pregnancy Tracker Apps in 2026

 ★ 4.7 Free (ad-supported)

 The Bump stands out for visual design.
-The 3D baby development images are the most detailed and visually appealing of any pregnancy tracker.
-If seeing realistic visualizations of your baby's growth each week motivates you to engage with the app, The Bump delivers that better than anyone else.
+Its 3D baby development images are among the most detailed and visually appealing in pregnancy tracking.
+If realistic weekly visuals help you connect with your baby’s growth, The Bump delivers that experience well.

-Content-wise, The Bump covers the standard pregnancy tracker territory: weekly updates, baby size comparisons, symptom information, and nursery planning tools.
-The registry integration is useful if you're building a baby registry.
-The overall experience feels modern and well-designed.
+Content covers the standard tracker territory: weekly updates, baby size comparisons, symptom information, and nursery planning tools.
+Registry integration is useful if you are building a baby registry, and the overall experience feels modern and polished.

-Like What to Expect, The Bump is ad-supported and doesn't include labor preparation tools.
-The content library is smaller than Flo's or What to Expect's.
-It's a solid choice if visual engagement and clean design matter to you, but it's not as deep as the top two trackers.
+Like What to Expect, The Bump is ad-supported and does not include labor preparation tools.
+Its content library is smaller than Flo’s or What to Expect’s, making it best for people who value visual engagement and clean design over maximum depth.

 What's good